dvidelabs/flatcc/README.md

 working directory or the path set by (-o).

 Files can be generated to stdout using (--stdout).
-C headers will be ordered and outfileenated, but otherwise identical to the separate file output.
+C headers will be ordered and concatenated, but are otherwise identical to the separate file output.
 Each include statement is guarded so this will not lead to missing include files.

 The generated code, especially with all combined with --stdout, may